chrysmur/Bike_Rentals_App/README.md

-## Moving Machine Learning to Web Application
+## Moving Machine Learning to the Web
 ### a Simple Linear Regression model for predicting the Popular Bike Rentals
 - The back end runs Flask.
 - The projected is modeled using Python in the notebook.
 We simplify the model the web application by including 4 features